-Content maintainers and microsite owners receive training that covers the basics of how to use the new templates and components.
+Content maintainers and microsite owners receive training covering the basics of how to enhance content, improve SEO.

 New theme is available for use with the primary website.
 Content teams begin building page layouts in the system.

-Content is final and ready for technical team to finalize plan for configuring redirects, etc.
+Content is final and ready for technical team to finalize plans for configuring redirects, etc.

 Primary Website Re-Launch